 Just What is at Stake?

 The issue, of course, is not only about frogs, although saving species from extinction shouldn’t need further justification.
 The frogs live in some of the last remaining cloud forest on the western slopes of Ecuador’s Western Andean range.
 Over 80% of these forests have been transformed into pastures, banana, cacao and oil palm plantations, sugar cane fields, and dismembered by illegal logging.
 Mining now severely threatens what is left.
 Most people haven’t heard of cloud forests, yet they are much more biodiverse and more threatened than the better-known Amazonian lowland forests.
-Worldwide they make up less than 2,5% of rain forests.
-These forests also protect watersheds that give life to hundreds of rivers and thousands of streams, and provide safe drinking water to hundreds of thousands of Ecuadorians.
+Worldwide they make up less than 2,5% of rainforests.
+These forests also protect watersheds that give life to hundreds of rivers and thousands of streams, and provide safe drinking water and livelihoods to hundreds of thousands of Ecuadorians.

-As important as species extinction and watershed protection are, Intag’s struggle is also about defending collective rights.
+As important as species extinction and watershed protection are, Intag’s struggle is also about defending collective and human rights.
 A preliminary environmental impact study by Japanese experts in the mid-1990s predicted 100 families from four communities would have to be relocated to make room for what was then thought to be a small copper mine.
 Other impacts included heavy metal contamination of rivers, plus “massive deforestation” which would lead to a “process of desertification”.
 Today, Codelco suggests the ore deposit could be 53 times larger2.
 If Codelco’s estimate is confirmed, besides impacting more communities, the large-scale mine would generate anywhere from 3,929 million tons, to twice that amount of subsoil contaminated with heavy metals**.
 All for just 17 million tons of pure copper***.